Business valuation and terminal value capitalization rate

 - Estimate the industry sector growth rates.
 Are your projections consistent with the industry peers’ performance?

 - Carefully review your cash flow forecast.
-Do you anticipate some growth spurt to occur that should be followed by a period of more stable earnings?
+Do you anticipate some growth spurt to occur followed by a period of more stable earnings?

 Remember that the key reason the terminal value is added to the discounted cash flow valuation is that you may have trouble coming up with a reliable earnings forecast too far into the future.